-Living Classroom is a STEM educational program for Pre-K-12 grade classes to provide students with hands on experiential learning.
-The program offers public school teachers the opportunity to work with RWA educators, who have experience in a variety of science related fields, to foster an appreciation for the natural environment and enable students to explore challenging social and environmental issues.
+Living Classroom is a STEM educational program for grades Pre-K through 12, providing students with hands-on experiential learning.
+The program offers public school teachers the opportunity to work with RWA educators, who have experience in a variety of science-related fields, to foster an appreciation for the natural environment and enable students to explore challenging social and environmental issues.

-* Classes are conducted during the regular school day along the shoreline of the Rockaway Peninsula or at the specific school requesting the workshop.
+* Classes are conducted during the regular school day at our headquarters at the RISE Center, or along the shoreline of the Rockaway Peninsula (weather permitting)

-* Program cost is dependent on class size & school district.
-Contact RWA for pricing.
+* Program fees are specific to size of class and school district.
+Contact us for pricing.

-Workshops address a variety of topics specifically designed for classes Pre-K-12 with lessons focused on climate change, renewable energy, urban farming, healthy cooking, marine science, recycling, water safety and careers in STEM related fields.
+Workshops address a variety of topics specifically designed for Pre-K-12 classes with lessons focused on marine science, local ecology, climate change, shoreline resiliency, urban farming, healthy cooking, recycling, water safety, and more!

-Each workshop involve hands on activities related to the lesson to actively engage learners.
-If there is a particular subject that would support your class curriculum please let us know.
+Each workshop involves hands-on activities to actively engage learners.
+If there is a particular subject that you'd like to cover to support your class curriculum please let us know.

 To learn more about this program or to schedule a Living Classroom Workshop, please contact Program Coordinator Juli Schroeger at: email@example.com